Give Your Child a Strong Start

 A Family Place Relief Nursery

-- Offers a specialized preschool classroom setting, as well as comprehensive home-based services and parenting support for qualifying families with children prenatal to age 5.
+Offers a therapeutic classroom setting for children ages 18 months through 5 years of age including home visiting support.
+Comprehensive home-based services and parenting support for qualifying families with children prenatal through age 5.
 No income restrictions.

 Dayton School District*